 Owning a car can be a bit scary at times.
 You probably rely on it every day.
 So, when something goes wrong, you’re left in a tight spot.
 That’s why it’s important to get your car’s health checked often.
 But where do you begin?
 What is a car health check, and how can you yourself keep an eye on your car’s health?
 Let’s talk about that a little more.

-What is a car health check?
+What is the car health check?

 To put it simply, it’s a lot like when you go in to get a check-up from your doctor.
 Car health checks are done by car dealerships, a mechanic, or another car maintenance establishment such as a tire company.
-Health checks are provided to make your car last longer—so you have less problems in the long run.
+Health checks are provided to make your car last longer—so you have fewer problems in the long run.
 The health check usually includes looking at your brakes, exhaust system, tires, alignment, steering, suspension, and other smaller elements of your car.
 Keeping an eye on these elements can help you take care of any issues before they become a big problem.
 The health check does come with a cost, so be sure to shop around to get the best price.

 How can YOU check the health of your car?